blinklabs-io/docs/src/content/docs/guides/adder/Examples/006-example-5-watch-a-drep-for-a-vote-and-get-a-notification.md

 ---
 title: Watch a drep and get an Alert
-description: Adder Example 5 - Watch an drep and get an alert.
+description: Adder Example 5 - Watch an DRep and get an Alert in Telegram.
 ---

 # Watch an DRep and get an Alert in Telegram